 To help better illustrate how fantasy football scoring systems work, let’s use an actual stat line from a player.
 In Week 11 of the 2021 season, Jonathan Taylor had one of the single-highest-scoring games of the year for a running back.

-Against the Buffalo Bills, one of the NFL’s best teams, Taylor rushed 32 times for 185 yards and four touchdowns.
+Against the Buffalo Bills, Taylor rushed 32 times for 185 yards and four touchdowns.
 He also recorded three receptions on three targets for 19 additional yards and another score.

 In most fantasy football scoring systems, carries are not awarded points.
 However, some leagues reward managers who draft high-volume RBs, and this is one way to do it.
 It could be as small as 0.25 points per carry or as high as you want to go.